Pingumaniac/Pingumaniac/README.md

 * 🌓 Theory: Graph Algorithms, Parallel Algorithms, Type Theory, Quantum Algorithms
 * 🌔 Graphics and Game Programming: 2D Game Programming, 3D Game Programming, AR/VR Game Programming, Non-fungible token (NFT) Game Programming

 ####  Note: I think every area is equivalently important.
 There is not a single area that is superior to the other.
-Thus, I will learn some of these disciplines via online (e.g. Coursera, edX, Udemy).
+Thus, I will learn some of these disciplines online (e.g. Coursera, edX, Udemy).

 ## 🛠 Tech stack
 * 💎 Programming Languages: C++, Go, Java, JavaScript, Python, R, Racket, SQL